Thudhamma Gaing

 Thudhamma Sect derives its name ultimately from the Thudhamma Zayat, which was the meeting place for the Thudhamma Council.

-The Thudhamma Gaing (သုဓမ္မာဂိုဏ်း, /my/; also spelt Sudhammā Sect) is the largest monastic order of monks in Burma.
+The Thudhamma Gaing (သုဓမ္မာဂိုဏ်း, /my/; officially the Sudhammā Sect in English, is the largest monastic order of monks in Burma.

 It is one of the nine legally sanctioned monastic orders (Pali: gaṇa) in the country, under the 1990 Law Concerning Sangha Organizations.
 The Thudhamma is considered a more pragmatic order than the Shwegyin Nikaya, with looser rules regarding Vinaya regulations and is less hierarchical than the former.
 Like all the major orders in Burma, the Thudhamma Sect prohibits monks from engaging in political activity.

 Statistics

 According to 2016 statistics published by the State Sangha Maha Nayaka Committee, 467,025 monks belonged to this monastic order, representing 87% of all monks in the country.
 With respect to geographic representation, the plurality of Thudhamma monks live in Mandalay Region (19.76%), followed by Shan State (16.09%), Yangon Region (15.39%), and Sagaing Region (9.88%).
 In 2016, the order had 56,492 monasteries, representing 90% of the country's monasteries.